vikingJason/5eVaultMain/content/1. Adventures/Hall of Heroes - AutomatonGPT/Petalwood needs help/Fight Club.md

 - loot
 -- leather armour that will prevent the wearer from dropping to 0hp, this requires a blood soaked Red Cap hat wiped over a magical rune on the armour to recharge this property.
 Requires a d20 roll, starting at DC 1.
 Every subsequent succes increases the DC by 1.

+---
+itemType: Wondrous Item (Headgear)
+rarity: Rare
+attunement: Yes
+---

+# **Redcap Hat**

+> [!abstract] **Wondrous Item, rare (requires attunement)**
+>
+> The Redcap Hat is a sinister-looking piece of headgear, woven from coarse, blood-stained fabric.
+The hat was once worn by a Redcap, an evil fey creature known for its bloodlust and malevolent nature.
+When donned, the hat retains a connection to the dark power of its former owner, granting the wearer a taste of the Redcap's brutal strength.
+>
+> While wearing the Redcap Hat, the player gains the following abilities:
+>
+> ---
+>
+> **Bloodthirsty Ritual (Bonus Action):**
+>
+> Once per combat, the wearer of the Redcap Hat can use a bonus action to smear the hat in the blood of a creature that has lost HP during the current combat.
+If the creature is still conscious and not incapacitated, it must make a Dexterity saving throw (DC = 8 + your proficiency bonus + your Dexterity modifier).
+On a failed save, the creature is momentarily weakened, and the player gains temporary hit points equal to 2d6 + their Constitution modifier.
+These temporary hit points last until the end of combat.
+>
+> ---
+>
+> **Additional Properties:**
+>
+> - **Sinister Aura:** While attuned to the Redcap Hat, the player has an advantage on Intimidation checks but a disadvantage on Persuasion checks.
+> - **Fey Resilience:** The wearer of the Redcap Hat has resistance to cold iron (non-magical iron weapons) while wearing the hat.
+> - **Curse:** Unbeknownst to the wearer, the Redcap Hat harbors a subtle curse.
+Each time the hat's Bloodthirsty Ritual is used, the wearer must make a Wisdom saving throw (DC 15).
+On a failed save, the wearer becomes increasingly bloodthirsty, suffering from bloodlust until they can rest (after a long rest).
+During this time, they must attack a creature with the lowest current HP on the battlefield or suffer 1d6 psychic damage at the end of their turn.
+>
+> ---
+>
+> **Lore:**
+>
+> The Redcap Hat is a grim trophy taken from a particularly cruel Redcap known as *Blood-Boot*.
+Its dark powers are fueled by the blood of those it touches, and it subtly influences the wearer, drawing them closer to the Redcap's wicked nature.
+Despite its benefits, the hat is feared by many, for it carries a price that only the strong-willed can resist.
+>
+> ---
+>
+> **Quest Hook:** The player might need to find a way to cleanse the hat of its curse or learn to master its bloodthirsty influence.
+An ancient druid or a wise fey might hold the secret to either taming or purifying the Redcap Hat.

 [[Fight Club Club]]